 The Procedures to Deal with Public Interest Disclosures provide a process and guide for the Non-State Schools Accrediation Board to follow and comply with its obligations under the provisions of the PID Act so that a member or an authorised person, or another person, may make a public interest disclosure and be provided information on how to manage the public interest disclosure, including the provision of support.

-The Board has in place Purchasing Procedures (Assessors).
-The Purchasing Procedures (Assessors) take account of the State Purchasing Policy, which applies to all statutory bodies and departments of Government, and to certain Government-owned corporations.
+The Board has in place purchasing procedures for authorised persons.
+These procedures take account of the State Purchasing Policy, which applies to all statutory bodies and departments of Government, and to certain Government-owned corporations.

 The objectives of the State Purchasing Policy are to: